 Whaea Shirlene has specialist interests in Mathematics, Science and Literacy and she is a super-creative person - she loves using fibres for creativity such as knitting and spinning and felting.

 Michele is a key part of our Learning Assistant team, working with many students over the years - so many years that she left and came back again!
 Michele loves the people - adults and staff and loves being part of a great team.
 Away from school Michele loves knitting, reading and spending time with her children and grandchildren.

-A Bell Block local, Sandra is a key part of our Learning Assistant team, working with many students over the years.
+A Bell Block local, Sandra is a key part of our Learning Assistant team, working with many students from new entrants all the way through to Year 8s over the years.

-New to our Learning Assistant team in 2022, Yugi has quickly become a key part of our team.
+New to our Learning Assistant team in 2022, Yugihas become a key part of our team.

 Truly one of the essential members of staff, Mr Quince looks after our fabulous grounds, keeping everything safe and tidy and working well.
 As well as being our Mr Fix-It around the school, he is also our IT guru, making sure our technology works correctly, iPads, computers and internet and the many BYOD devices onsite.

 One of the friendly faces you see when you arrive in the office, Whaea Kerie is a first point of contact for enrolments, messages or questions and looking after our tamariki and teachers.
 Originally from Kāpiti, Whaea Kerie loves living in New Plymouth and describes working at Puketapu School as her dream job.

 One of the two friendly faces you see when you arrive in the office, Whaea Paula is a first point of contact for enrolments, messages or questions and takes care of much of the school’s administration.
 Originally from Taranaki, she spent several years living in London and now uses her corporate world experience to ensure the smooth running of the school.